docker/app/README.md

-  render      Render the Compose file for the application save        Save the application as an image to the docker daemon(in preparation for push) split       Split a single-file application into multiple files version     Print version information
+  render      Render the Compose file for the application save        Save the application as an image to the docker daemon(in preparation for push) split       Split a single-file application into multiple files validate    Checks the rendered application is syntactically correct version     Print version information

 Flags: